-Adjacency.
-For redistricting purposes, a district is considered to be contiguous if all parts of the district touch one another at more than a point, so that the entire district is within a continuous boundary.
 Legal standards governing redistricting for various governmental bodies often require all of the territory in each district to be contiguous.
+For redistricting purposes, a district is usually considered to be contiguous if all parts of the district touch one another at more than a point, so that the entire district is within a continuous boundary.

 County election precincts

-Also called voting precincts.
+Also called county voting precincts.
 Geographic units established by county commissioners courts for the purpose of election administration.
-The voters in an election precinct usually vote at a single polling place, so the votes cast in the precinct may be counted separately from other precincts.
+The votes cast by the voters residing in a precinct are usually counted separately from other precincts.

 The amount or percentage by which a district's population differs from the ideal district population for the particular district type.

-A web application for viewing interactive maps of current Texas legislative, congressional, and SBOE districts and public redistricting plans over the Internet.
-Desktop version available at http://gis1.tlc.state.tx.us.
-Mobile version available at http://gis1.tlc.state.tx.us/dvrmobile.html.
+The web application maintained by the Texas Legislature for viewing interactive maps of current Texas legislative, congressional, and State Board of Education (SBOE) districts over the Internet.

 Equal Protection Clause